nikitavoloboev/data/ideas/ideas.md

 # Ideas
-I share all ideas of things I want to build as a [Trello board](https://trello.com/b/alB1ryRP).
+I share all ideas of things I want to build in a [Trello board](https://trello.com/b/alB1ryRP).